 Do Pitbull Puppies Change Color?

-Yes, Pitbull puppies may change their coat color as they mature.
+Yes, pitbull puppies may change their coat color as they mature.
 Pitbulls are considered one of the most popular dog breeds, not just in the United States but also in most countries.
-Because Pitbull is not a purebred dog breed, these dogs often display a wide variety of colored coats and patterns.
+Because pit bulls are not purebred dog breeds, they often display various colored coats and patterns.

-Pitbulls can come in more than 20 different colors, but the most common coat colors are black and red, white, blue, a touch of bronze, and a merle color pattern as the rarest.
+Pitbulls can come in more than 20 colors, but the most common coat colors are black and red, white, blue, and a touch of bronze, and a merle color pattern is the rarest.
 Additionally, while several pups are placed under the Pitbull breed category, only four are considered pure Pitbull breeds.
 American Staffordshire Terrier, Staffordshire Bull Terrier, American Bully, and American Pitbull Terrier.

 What Color Will My Puppies Be?

 Even though puppies, or dogs, display different coat color varieties, only two primary pigments determine a dog’s fur color: eumelanin (black) and phaeomelanin (red).
-That being said, puppies start with these two essential color pigments at the time of conception.
+That being said, puppies start with these two essential color pigments at conception.

 Another determining factor of a puppy’s fur color is genetics.
 However, like any other species, a dog’s genetics is complex.
 Generally, all color variations start with the two primary pigments, black and red, from when they were born.
 These pigments are both forms of melanin in a dog’s genetics.